iOS 26 Liquid Glass icons — how to get the stunning new look on your iPhone

 Instead of the usual solid app icons, Liquid Glass creates a layered effect that adapts to your surroundings and changes between light and dark environments automatically.

-Setting up Liquid Glass icons is straightforward and only takes a few taps in your settings.
+Now that iOS 26 is here, it's easy to set up Liquid Glass icons, as the process takes just a few taps.
 Whether you want a completely clear look or prefer to keep some color, you can customize the transparency level to match your aesthetic.

 Here's how to enable Liquid Glass icons on your iPhone.